SPATIAL-Lab/isoWater/cran-comments.md

 Uses the non-portable package: 'R2WinBUGS'

 This is the first CRAN submission of this package.
 All spelling has been verified.
-The final entry relates to a dependent package; I haven't been able to identify the cause of this NOTE but have verified that our package's functionality is not affected across a wide range of platforms and configurations.
+The final entry relates to a dependent package, see revision comment below.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package

 ## Revision comments
+The contents of this resubmission are unchanged.
+After our previous resubmission we were asked if we could remove the dependency on R2WinBUGS.
+I replied, explaining the reason for including this dependency and the nature of our use of the package, as was told that this should be OK.
+However, processing of the package never resumed.
+I'm resubmitting in hopes of restarting the process.

+Changes in the previous resubmission:
 * Added () to function references in DESCRIPTION.
 * Added url for API protocol in DESCRIPTION.
 * Checked all Rd files for missing \value tags: the referenced file is the master man page for the package, and does not represent an exported method.